davidatoms/NeuralNetworksNonprofit/README.md

 - How to save trained TensorFlow models for later use.

 ## Process and Results:
-_Step 1: Data Pre-processing_
+_Step 1 Data Pre-processing_ :
 * Review the names and types of data,
 * Drop unnecessary columns,
 * Prepare the data for Step 2.

-Step 2: Compiling, training, and evaluation of the model
+_Step 2: Compiling, training, and evaluation of the model_ :
 * Compiled the data,
 * Trained the model,
 * Printed the performance.

-Step 3: Optimization of the model
+_Step 3: Optimization of the model_ :
 * Review the performance printed from step 2,
 * Make changes,
 * Rerun.